 These organizations seek HR service delivery platforms to provide an exceptional employee experience.
 Some platforms, like PeopleDoc, are focused on disrupting traditional HR models and outdated HR technology.
-Being native to HR, these platforms are 100% focused on HR – built to meet the needs of human resources and the employees they serve.
+Being native to HR, these platforms are 100% focused on HR, meaning they're built to meet the needs of human resources and the employees they serve.

 Some software companies have been successful in building other service-centric software, like IT case management or finance reporting tools, and are now trying to sell these tools to HR.
-Almost like putting on a new shade of lipstick – I look slightly different, but my lips are still the same underneath - they have slightly adjusted the existing products in an attempt to “fit” them to HR.
-But, while there are some similarities among service center requirements, it is dangerous to adopt a tool that was not built exactly for the needs and requirements of HR.
+Almost like putting on a new shade of lipstick—I look slightly different, but my lips are still the same underneath—they have slightly adjusted the existing products in an attempt to “fit” them to HR.
+But, while there are some similarities among service center requirements, it's dangerous to adopt a tool that was not built exactly for the needs and requirements of HR.

-This blog post outlines 8 reasons why your service delivery solution should be rooted in HR.
+Here are 8 reasons why your service delivery solution should be rooted in HR:

 HR-native software is built with the employee at the heart of every decision.
 For example, employee requests entered into a portal are tied to that employee, not to the case itself.
 This means the request can be routed more efficiently and HR will have a better view of the employee.
 Traditional IT case management tools are focused on the case process and resolving issues as fast as possible, not providing HR with the right tools to complete a request.